Homological properties of invariant rings of permutation groups: Preliminaries

 where $f \in S$, and $t_{1}, \ldots, t_{n}$ is a homogeneous system of parameters for $S$.
 The above fraction represents (the cohomology class of) the element $\frac{f}{t_{1} \cdots t_{n}}$ in the \Cech\ complex $\cC^{\bullet}(t_{1}, \ldots, t_{n})$.
 If $t_{1}', \ldots, t_{n}'$ is another such system of parameters contained in $(t_{1}, \ldots, t_{n}) S$, and $A$ is an $n \times n$ matrix over $S$ satisfying

-by \Cite[Theorem 4.18]{Kunz:ResiduesDuality}.
+by \cite[Theorem 4.18]{Kunz:ResiduesDuality}.
 Using this, any two generalised fractions can be modified to have a common denominator.
 We remark that the transformation rule above, in particular, implies that the order of the elements in the denominator is relevant: swapping two elements in the denominator changes the fraction by a sign.